meetecho/janus-gateway/SECURITY.md

 Notice that, while there are multiple versions of Janus, they're simply tagged versions of the master Janus branch.
-As such, once they're tagged as versions, they won't receive security updated.
-The only way to get security updates that are published after a specific version, is to either use a more recent tagged version (if it includes the security fix) or refer to the master branch instead (which is where active development focuses on).
+As such, once they're tagged as versions, they won't receive security updates.
+The only way to get security updates that are published after a specific version is to either use a more recent tagged version (if it includes the security fix) or refer to the master branch instead (which is where active development focuses on).
 Refer to the [CHANGELOG.md](CHANGELOG.md)